openresty/lua-resty-dns/README.markdown

 This Lua library takes advantage of ngx_lua's cosocket API, which ensures 100% nonblocking behavior.

-Note that at least [ngx_lua 0.5.12](https://github.com/chaoslawful/lua-nginx-module/tags) or [ngx_openresty 1.2.1.11](http://openresty.org/#Download) is required.
+Note that at least [ngx_lua 0.5.12](https://github.com/chaoslawful/lua-nginx-module/tags) or [OpenResty 1.2.1.11](http://openresty.org/#Download) is required.

 Also, the [bit library](http://bitop.luajit.org/) is also required.
 If you're using LuaJIT 2.0 with ngx_lua, then the `bit` library is already available by default.

-Note that, this library is bundled and enabled by default in the [ngx_openresty bundle](http://openresty.org/).
+Note that, this library is bundled and enabled by default in the [OpenResty bundle](http://openresty.org/).

 Synopsis
 ========